SDG 12: Responsible Consumption and Production

 Understanding SDG 12 in the Real World

 At its core, SDG 12 advocates for responsible management of our resources and the environment.
 It champions the idea that we must produce smarter, consuming resources at a rate that our planet can replenish, and reduce the waste we generate.
-In real-world terms, this means shifting towards eco-friendly packaging, supporting local produce, minimizing food wastage, and encouraging recycling and upcycling.
+In real-world terms, this means shifting towards eco-friendly packaging, supporting local produce, minimising food wastage, and encouraging recycling and upcycling.

 SDG 12 Targets Unveiled